 In this guide, we’ll take a closer look at the basic Montessori principles regarding toys and provide a curated list of the best Montessori toys you can get for your little one.
-We divided them into 6 categories:

 What are Montessori toys?

 A Montessori toy is one that is in accordance with the Montessori principles.

 It is typically a single-purpose, reality-based toy focused on the development of one particular soft-motor, gross-motor, or language skill.
 Other common features are simplicity, use of natural materials and emphasis on beauty.

 So, what are the key characteristics of a Montessori-friendly toy?

 1. Simple & beautiful

 Toys that follow the Montessori principles don’t distract children with multiple impulses.
 You won’t find any batteries in them either.

 Quite the contrary, they are usually pretty straightforward.
 The goal is to improve children’s ability to focus on a specific task by keeping the toy as simple as possible.